As part of the #DoritosRoulette

 In this format, it’s another platform from which brands can give their consumers added value – for example, adidas used Periscope to give fans a view of football star James Rodriguez signing a contract extension.

-Of course Meerkat got in there first with the app that lets you livestream video onto YouTube.
+got in there first with the app that lets you livestream video onto YouTube.

 Launched on February 27th, after the founder closed down his previous app, it instantly became very buzzy and inevitably brands jumped straight in to see what they could do with it.